 Herkle disappeared a year ago.
 But Jerkle is still around (do turkeys experience loneliness??).
 Anyways, I was taking a nap this morning when Jerkle woke me up with her gobbling sound.
 They’d be more successful sneaking into my campsite as cat food thieves if they didn’t constantly make that gobble-gobble sound.
 But I guess it’s a compulsion with them.
 They can’t stop doing it.

 I get up and start to chase after Jerkle in a rage, like usual.
 Jerkle took off running.
-But after she got about 20 yards away from me, she stopped running.
-She sat down on the ground.
+But after he got about 20 yards away from me, he stopped running.
+He sat down on the ground.
 And sat there for quite some time.
 Looking like a chicken sitting on an egg.
 Which was weird.
-She’d never down that before.
+He’d never done that before.

 After awhile I realized why.
-When she tried to stand up, her legs would buckle and she’d fall right back down to the ground.
-I had noticed for awhile that her legs were getting progressively worse.
-She staggered around with a bad limp that got noticeably worse over the last month, as she staggered around the woods.
-I realized Jerkle was on her last legs.
+When he tried to stand up, his legs would buckle and he’d fall right back down to the ground.
+I had noticed for awhile that his legs were getting progressively worse.
+He staggered around with a bad limp that got noticeably worse over the last month, as he staggered around the woods.
+I realized Jerkle was on his last legs.
 Literally.

 I packed up my campsite, and left a plate of food for Jerkle.
-I guess I’ll have to start feeding her now.
+I guess I’ll have to start feeding him now.

 I’m starting to worry that I might crack up.
 I’m under so much pressure these days coming at me from so many different directions.
 I have to be careful I don’t snap.

 So I’m at Walgreens buying some stuff.
 I give the clerk the money and she’s ringing up my bill, when she says to me:

 “Muh muh muh muh.”